sumitkarki07/sumitkarki07/README.md

 - Passionate about **software development**, **problem solving**, and **open-source**.
 - Currently a **Computer Science Peer Tutor** at UWGB Learning Center.
 - Experienced in **Python**, **Java**, **JavaScript**, **HTML/CSS**, **React**, and **SQL**.
-- Active contributor to open-source projects (Hacktoberfest 2022).
+- Active participant in global hackathons and open-source initiatives.

 ---